-The Arduino library bundled with MegunoLink provides classes to send data to our visualizers.
+The Arduino library bundled with MegunoLink provides classes to send data and commands to our visualizers using MegunoLink’s brace protocol.
 There is one visualizer class for each visualizer, as shown in the table below.
-The classes provide methods for sending the data in the right format.

 Using the Library